dunesage/dunesage.github.io/README.md

 We can clearly see the distinction between the 'ship and 'no-ship' classes

 ## Modeling

+I use a ***random forest of decision trees*** to classify Planet imagery in order to investigate the opportunities and challenges of this tool from a scientific perspective.

 In relation to the wider world of machine learning models, a random forest is an ensemble method that improves upon the performance of an individual decision tree.
 As my data set was labeled, this is considered supervised learning.
 Specifically, I selected a binary classification tree architecture, meaning that my decision trees returns either a 0 ('noship') or 1 ('ship').
 I built it using scikit-learn's `RandomForestClassifier` implementation.